-I, Liam Designer Emily Miller-Sharma, present Liam Patterns, a collection where everything is being sold as a pattern.
-That’s right, a paper pattern that comes in an envelope that you can use to make your very own creations.
+I, Liam Designer Emily Miller-Sharma, present Liam Patterns.
+That’s right, a pattern that comes either in an envelope or a PDF form you can print yourself, that you can use to make your very own creations.

 There are 16 patterns across three different groups: Modular, Sets and Offcuts (definitions below) and cover beginner, intermediate and advanced skill levels.

 Modular: Simple shapes with variations that can be added on to mix things up.
 Like the Carol Bias Slip - a slim line bias cut slip that also comes with a variation for narrow fabrics and a fluted hem.
 Or the Glen Top - a relaxed fit woven T-Shirt shape that can have the Pack o’ Sleeves added to it (five different variations of sleeve!
 Party on!).

 Sets: A shape or design line that can be used across a few different garment types.
 Like the Anne - a wrap design that can be made as a dress, top, or a blouse with peplum hem.
 Or the Chloe - a relaxed pantsuit style with either a short or long leg and a narrow strap or drop shoulder top.

 Offcuts: Free, downloadable .pdf files to use up offcuts or extra fabric - like our Lil’ Pouch or Sleek Mask.
 I truly believe that the future is circular!
 And so circular considerations underpin all decisions made throughout this collection’s design and production process.